ietf-wg-cellar/matroska-specification/codec_specs.md

 Initialization: The `Private Data` contains a `real_video_props_t` structure in big-endian byte order as found in [librmff](https://github.com/mbunkus/mkvtoolnix/blob/master/lib/librmff/librmff.h).

-### V_QUICKTIME

-Codec ID: V_QUICKTIME

-Codec Name: Video taken from QuickTime(TM) files

-Description: Several codecs as stored in QuickTime (e.g., Sorenson or Cinepak).

-Initialization: The `Private Data` contains all additional data that is stored in the 'stsd' (sample description) atom in the QuickTime file **after** the mandatory video descriptor structure (starting with the size and FourCC fields).
-For an explanation of the QuickTime file format read [QuickTime File Format Specification](https://developer.apple.com/library/mac/documentation/QuickTime/QTFF/QTFFPreface/qtffPreface.html).

 ### V_THEORA

 Codec ID: V_THEORA